benbalter/benbalter.github.com/_posts/2012-03-05-wordpress-for-government-and-enterprise.md

 Not surprisingly, the two communities are a reflection of their underlying software's position in the broader market.
 CodePoet.com, for example, a directory of WordPress consultants curated by Automattic, lists [a mere thirteen firms in North America that seek jobs over $250,000](http://codepoet.com/browse/regions/north-america/platforms/wordpress/project-size/250000-250000/)(often a small price tag for government or corporate sites), while its Drupal counterpart lists roughly 80 firms that specifically target [government](https://drupal.org/drupal-services/all/Government), [enterprise](https://drupal.org/drupal-services/all/Enterprise), and [NGO clients](https://drupal.org/drupal-services/all/Non-profit) daily.

-I am not suggesting that freelance developers should bring an end to what makes WordPress WordPress and change out of their shorts and sandals this instant or that they become intimately familiar with the nuances of federal procurement law, nor am I suggesting that small shops seek to bite off more than they can realistically chew anytime soon.
+I am not suggesting that freelance developers should bring an end to what makes WordPress and change out of their shorts and sandals this instant or that they become intimately familiar with the nuances of federal procurement law, nor am I suggesting that small shops seek to bite off more than they can realistically chew anytime soon.
 I am suggestion, however, that there are small, tangible steps that the community can take to make headway into the government and enterprise space and gradually entrench WordPress as a viable alternative to otherwise subpar software harming innocent public servants.

 ### 1. `_Deprecate( ‘`Outdated Language`' )`